-Harborside operates a cultivation and production facility in Salinas, California (the "Salinas Production Campus"), which covers an area of approximately 47 acres, of which approximately 11 acres is devoted to five light deprivation greenhouses containing approximately 200,000 total square feet ("sq. ft.") of licensed cannabis cultivation.
+The Company operates a cultivation and production facility in Salinas, California (the "Salinas Production Campus"), which covers an area of approximately 47 acres, of which approximately 11 acres are devoted to five light deprivation greenhouses containing approximately 200,000 total square feet ("sq. ft.") of licensed cannabis cultivation.
 The cultivation operation includes approximately 155,000 sq. ft. of canopy space allocated to flowering plants and 45,000 sq. ft. of canopy allocated to nursery space.
 The greenhouses utilize advanced lighting, HVAC and fertigation controls, and one greenhouse additionally features Dutch Venlo technologies, providing approximately one acre of growing space in a facility that is equipped with solid glass roof paneling, a customizable automated LED lighting system, radiant heated floors, computerized environmental controls and automated fertigation systems.
 The Salinas Production Campus also includes approximately 20,000 sq. ft. of building space allocated to processing, product distribution, warehousing, storage and offices.
-On June 30, 2021, the Company announced that it had completed certain upgrades to the Salinas Production Campus, including, among other things, the installation of blackout curtains, supplemental LED grow lights, and the incorporation of a state-of-the-art environmental control system.
-The Company is expecting these upgrades to result in increased yield and output at the Salinas Production Campus.
+The Company has completed certain upgrades to the Salinas Production Campus, including, among other things, the installation of blackout curtains, supplemental LED grow lights, and the incorporation of a state-of-the-art environmental control system.
 All cannabis flower grown at the Salinas Production Campus is cultivated using sustainable practices and the facility adheres to California's rigorous horticulture and harvesting standards.
 The Salinas Production Campus also processes and distributes branded cannabis products in various consumer formats under the Harborside Farms and KEY brands.
-These products are sold at the Company's Harborside-branded retail dispensaries along with other retail dispensaries, delivery services and distributors (collectively, "Retailers") throughout California.
+These products are sold at the Company's Harborside branded retail dispensaries along with other Retailers throughout California.

-Through the acquisition of Sublimation Inc. ("Sublime") in July 2021, the Company has distribution hubs in both San Jose and Los Angeles, California.
-The Company is leveraging the existing statewide Sublime product distribution network to expand its portfolio of branded products, thereby gaining synergies and economies of scale.
+Through the acquisition of 100% of the equity interests of Sublimation Inc. ("Sublime") in July 2021 (the "Sublime Acquisition"), and 100% of the equity interests of LPF JV Corporation ("Loudpack") in April 2022 (the "Loudpack Acquisition"), the Company has distribution hubs in San Jose, Greenfield and Los Angeles, California.
+The Company is leveraging the existing statewide Sublime and Loudpack product distribution networks to expand its portfolio of branded products throughout California, and thereby expects to gain synergies and further economies of scale.

-On April 4, 2022, the Company completed the acquisition of 100% of the issued and outstanding equity interest of LPF JV Corporation ("Loudpack") (see "Subsequent Events" for details).
-In addition to its statewide wholesale distribution capabilities, Loudpack owns and operates a facility in Greenfield, California (the "Greenfield Campus") which includes approximately 30,000 sq. ft. of light deprivation greenhouse cultivation and approximately 55,000 sq. ft. of manufacturing and processing along with distribution, storage and office space.
-The Greenfield Campus is capable of manufacturing and processing all of the products Loudpack offers.
+Through the Loudpack Acquisition, the Company owns and operates a cultivation and manufacturing facility in Greenfield, California (the "Greenfield Campus").
+The Greenfield Campus includes approximately 30,000 sq. ft. of light deprivation greenhouse cultivation and approximately 55,000 sq. ft. of manufacturing and processing along with distribution, warehouse and office space.
+The Greenfield Campus is capable of manufacturing and processing all of the products the Company currently offers.
 Loudpack has permits to develop approximately 60,000 sq. ft. of additional cultivation, manufacturing, processing, distribution and dispensary space at the Greenfield Campus and owns undeveloped land within one mile of the Greenfield Campus where it is locally permitted to develop approximately 400,000 sq. ft. of cultivation, manufacturing, processing and distribution space.
+In addition, Loudpack has statewide wholesale distribution capabilities.

-The Greenfield Campus is one of the largest cannabis manufacturing facilities in California, from which Loudpack produces and distributes five cannabis brands, including: (i) Loudpack branded cannabis, pre-roll products and concentrates, (ii) Smokiez branded edibles, (iii) King Roll cannabis and pre-roll products, (iv) Dimebag branded cannabis and pre-roll products, and (v) King Pen branded cannabis batteries and vape products.
+The Greenfield Campus is one of the largest cannabis manufacturing facilities in California, from which the Company produces and distributes multiple cannabis brands, including: (i) Loudpack branded cannabis, pre-roll products and concentrates, (ii) Smokiez branded edibles, (iii) King Roll cannabis and pre-roll products, (iv) Dimebag branded cannabis and pre-roll products, (v) King Pen branded vape products and cannabis batteries and (vi) Fuzzies branded infused pre-rolls and cannabis flower products.
 The Company expects to gain significant synergies and economies of scale from the Loudpack Acquisition.